jeromeguillaume/kong-saml-auth-plugin/README.md

 ## Environment
 Once the environment is up and running, both Kong Manager and the Admin API can be accessed on localhost for testing Manager or the Admin API:

 Manager: http://localhost:8002

 Admin API: http://localhost:8001

 Proxy: http://localhost:8000

+Kong Manager with the saml-auth Go custom plugin
 ![manager](./image/browse-saml-plugin.png)